Tools of Fiscal Policy

 The Fiscal multiplier assists in modeling the effect of Taxes and government spending on aggregate demand.

 Typically, a conventional macroeconomic model posits that government spending (G) directly increases aggregate demand (AD) while reducing it through taxes (T).
-Moreover, the government is increased by payment of transfer benefits (B).
+Payments of transfer benefits like social security payments also increase government spending.
 As such, the net effect of the government sector on the aggregate demand is mathematically expressed as:

 $$ G-T+B=\text{Budget Surplus or Deficit} $$